 Why San Diego Custom Orthotics?

 San Diego Custom Orthotics are heat molded to your foot at the time of your appointment.
 So they are formed to your foot while you are present.
 In the case of most custom orthotics a plaster mold is taken of your foot, you step in foam leaving an imprint of your foot or you stand on a digital pad leaving an electronic imprint.
 These are then sent to a lab where the lab technician decides how they will mold your orthotic so that you walk or run better and without pain.
 The problem with this is the technician is not a doctor, did not physically see your foot, take your history nor understand your condition.
-Finally after $500-$1000 and two weeks of waiting your hard orthotics are ready.
+Finally after $600-$1000 and 3 weeks of waiting your hard orthotics are ready.
 As you eagerly put them in your shoes hoping they will fix your condition you are disappointed because they are uncomfortable and seem to actually hurt your foot more than without them.
 The doctor or therapist says you will have to “break them in” or “get use to them”.
 What they are telling you is you will get used to them being uncomfortable!

 San Diego custom orthotics are made using heat molds which are taken at the time of your appointment at the San Diego Running & Sports Injury Clinic.
-The cost is $427 for one pair or two pair for $750….one for running shoes and one for dress shoes.
+The cost is $447 for one pair or two pair for $800….one for running shoes and one for dress shoes.
 Or perhaps you prefer 2 pair for running.
 Our custom orthotics are typically ready for you within seven days.
 At this time you return to try the orthotic, run in it and leave with it for a “try out”.
 About 75% of the time they are perfect and your condition is significantly improving.
 Sometimes the orthotic is effective but for some reason uncomfortable.
 We then have the runner return for modifications at no additional cost.
 Modifications are typically ready within 1-3 days.
 San Diego Custom Orthotics typically last 1-2 years or slightly longer depending on the amount of use and the environment you are using them in.
 The actual orthotic portion will last years but the top cover can wear out.
 This can be replace for a small fee.

 Repairing, Refurbishing and Transforming Existing Orthotics